sierratjv/Batstone_Lab_UNIX_Tutorial/commands.md

 ```

 ## .bashrc
 .bashrc is a script that will be run when you login to bash.
-It is useful to write your aliases and variables in the .bashrc file, so they become your customized default settings.
+It is useful to write your aliases and variables in the .bashrc file, so they become your default settings.

 .bashrc is located in your home directory.
 Type ``ls -a ~/`` to see .bashrc file.